Monk Sherlock

-John Clinton "Monk" Sherlock (October 26, 1904 – November 26, 1985) was a professional baseball player.
+John Clinton "Monk" Sherlock (October 26, 1904 – November 26, 1985) was an American professional baseball player.
 He played one season in Major League Baseball for the 1930 Philadelphia Phillies, primarily as a first baseman.
 He was also the older brother of Vince Sherlock who appeared in nine games for the 1935 Brooklyn Dodgers.
 Sherlock was born in Buffalo, New York and died there in 1985.